kloeesas/Wondershare-Filmora-Installation-and-Pre-Activation-Download/README.md

 If you encounter any issues, try the following solutions:
 - Ensure you have uninstalled any previous versions of Filmora  before installing the cracked version.
 - Make sure you have replaced the Filmora Man.exe file correctly.
-- Check your firewall settings to ensure IDM is blocked from accessing the internet.
+- Check your firewall settings to ensure Wondershare-Filmora is blocked from accessing the internet.

 ## Contributing
 Contributions to improve this project are welcome.
 Please create a pull request with a detailed description of your changes.